This is a past event. Its details are archived for historical purposes.

 129 Ho Plaza Cornell University: Ithaca, NY 14853, USA

-Among invited guests is keynote speaker Natasha Loges (Royal College of Music), Julie Pedneault-Deslauriers (University of Ottawa), Styra Avins, David Kim (Whitman College), and R Larry Todd (Duke).
-Saturday conference events will be held in Barnes Hall, culminating in a concert at 8 pm which features performances from pianist David Keep (Eastman) and violinist Soo-Yeon Kim, pianists Junghwa Lee, Theodora Serbanescu-Martin, and Richard Valitutto, as well as other students and faculty from the Cornell Music Department.
-Most of the Sunday events, including an improvisation workshop led by Professor Roger Moseley, will be held at 726 University Ave, the hub of Cornell’s new Center for Historical Keyboards.
+Among invited guests is keynote speaker Natasha Loges (Royal College of Music), Julie Pedneault-Deslauriers (University of Ottawa), Styra Avins, R. Larry Todd (Duke) and Katharina Uhde (Valparaiso University).
+The Conference Keynote (4:45 PM) will be held in the AD White Guerlac Room, and most Saturday events will take place in Barnes Hall, culminating in a concert (8 PM) which features performances from pianist David Keep (Eastman) and violinist Soo Yeon Kim, pianists Junghwa Lee, Theodora Serbanescu-Martin, and Richard Valitutto, as well as other students and faculty from the Cornell Music Department and beyond.
+The concert will also include historically allusive staging and feature original nineteenth-century clothing items from the Cornell Costume and Textile Collection with assistantship from Denise Green (Department of Fiber Science And Apparel Design) and Helen Mclallen.
+The Sunday events will include an improvisation workshop led by Professor Roger Moseley, and throughout the conference, there will be an open house at 726 University Ave, the hub of Cornell’s new Center for Historical Keyboards.

-This event is jointly sponsored by the Cornell Council for the Arts, the Cornell Center for Historical Keyboards, and the Institute for German Cultural Studies (IGCS).
+This event is jointly sponsored by the Cornell Center for Historical Keyboards, the Department of Music, the Cornell Council for the Arts, the Institute for German Cultural Studies (IGCS), the Department of German Studies, and the Society for the Humanities.